 Miscellaneous policy issues: : If you have a disability that may require some modification of seating, testing, or any other class requirement, please let me know as soon as possible so that appropriate arrangements can be made.
 Similarly if you have any emergency medical information about which I should know, or if you need special arrangements in the event the building must be evacuated, please let me know.
 Please see me after class hours or during my scheduled office hours or schedule an appointment.
 One part of integrity is abstaining from acts like cheating, so cheating either on the tests or the assignments will result in an appropriate consequence, usually a zero for the grade in question.
-Moreover, all incidents of cheating will be reported to the Senior Associate Dean of the Tippie College of Business.
-In general, the decision of the Professor may be appealed to a Judicial Board, then to Dean Lon Moeller.
-The Honor Code for the Tippie College of Business will determine the appeal process (http://tippie.uiowa.edu/honorcode.cfm)."
-The Tippie College of Business and the University of lowa are committed to providing students with an environment free from sexual harassment.
-If you feel that you are being or have been harassed or you are not sure what constitutes sexual harassment, we encourage you to visit the University website, http://www.sexualharassment.uiowa.edu/index.php, and to seek assistance.
-To report an incident or concern, please contact Brandelle Unkrich (brandelle-unkrich@uiowa.edu), University of Iowa CIMBA Director, Lon Moeller (Ion-moeller@uiowa.edu), University of Iowa Associate Dean, or the University's Office of the Ombudsperson (ombudsperson@uiowa.edu).
+Moreover, all incidents of cheating will be reported to the Senior Associate Dean of the Tippie College of Business and the student may be placed on disciplinary probation for the remainder of his or her enrollment at the Unviersity of lowa.
+The Tippie Honor Code will determine the appropriate appeal process.
+Sexual harassment subverts the mission of the University and threatens the well-being of students, faculty, and staff.
+All members of the UI community have a responsibility to uphold this mission and to contribute to a safe environment that enhances learning.
+Incidents of sexual harassment should be reported immediately.
+If you feel that you are being or have been harassed or you are not sure what constitutes sexual harassment, we encourage you to visit the University website, www.sexualharassment.uiowa.edu/index.php, and to seek assistance from the CIMBA Director, Brandelle Unkrich, at 319-335-1041 or brandelle-unkrich@uiowa.edu.

 Closing thoughts: If you speak with peers who have had my class, I think you will find a consistent theme that, while I mandate and enforce high standards for professional behavior, my purpose in doing so is to provide an energetic, distraction-free, experience.
 I am committed to making this course as beneficial for you as possible and my top priority is to reward those students who are willing to work hard, behave professionally, and enthusiastically engage in the course.
 I greatly enjoyed putting this course together.
-I'm looking forward to the opportunity to share with you the latest material delineating global consumers.

-© This will be fun!
+I'm looking forward to the opportunity to share with you the latest material delineating global consumers. © This will be fun!